jeval - command line Java code evaluator. It is similar to JShell except it provides you additional functionality.

 To pass arguments to the JVM use JAVA_ARGS env variable:

 jeval provides you with some additional commands which you can put to your Java script files.
-All of them can be called from Java comments only (it helps to keep Java code in your scripts clean an easily compilable later with javac, or within any IDEs)
+All of them can be called from Java comments only.
+This helps to avoid adding any arbitrary changes to the Java language, which would prevent code from Java scripts, later be easily compilable with javac, or within IDEs.

 This command allows you to include dependencies to any artifacts from Maven repository into the Java script files.
 Without need to create pom.xml or build.gradle for that.